QuickBooks Blog

 Operating Profit Margin Ratio = (Operating Income ÷ Sales) × 100

-The operating margin gives you a good look at how efficient you are.
+The operating margin gives you a good insight into how efficient your company is.
 If you’re looking to compare your returns to others in the industry, this is the best ratio to do so, as it shows your ability to turn sales into pre-tax profits.
-Many individuals in corporate finance find this to be a much more objective evaluation tool than the net profit margin ratio.
+Many individuals in corporate finance find this to be a much more objective evaluation tool compared to the net profit margin ratio.

 One of the things that can keep this ratio stagnant is an increase in operating expenses.
-If you suspect that some operating costs are creeping up, you should perform a comparative analysis of your operating expenses.
+If you suspect that some operating costs are creeping up, you should perform a comparative analysis of these expenses.

 A comparative analysis is a side-by-side percentage comparison of two or more years of data.
-It’s a little more time-consuming than a basic ratio calculation, but it’s not too bad if you can export the data from your accounting software.
+It’s a little more time-consuming than a basic ratio calculation, but it’s easier if you can export the data from your accounting software.

 After you plug in the numbers, scan your comparative analysis for the biggest percentage changes over time.
 Doing so will allow you to identify the reason for the expense increase and determine if it’s worth being concerned about.